bahlolab/mitoCN/README.md

 ## Citation
-If you use mitoCN, please acknowledge by citing "Longfei Wang, Liam G. Fearnley, Terence P. Speed and Melanie Bahlo. **mitoCN: a fast and robust mitochondrial DNA copy number estimator using whole-geonome sequencing data.** DOI: 10.5281/zenodo.7972719"
+If you use mitoCN, please acknowledge by citing "Longfei Wang, Liam G. Fearnley, Terence P. Speed and Melanie Bahlo. **mitoCN: a fast and robust mitochondrial DNA copy number estimator using whole-genome sequencing data.** DOI: 10.5281/zenodo.7972719"

 ## Installation
 * Clone this repositoty